open-mmlab/mmdetection3d/docs/faq.md

   ``TypeError: expected dtype object, got 'numpy.dtype[bool_]'``

   please downgrade numpy to 1.18.0 or install numpy from source, because numpy 1.20.0 'np.dtype' now produces subclass.
 This is an API change.

-- If you face the error shown below